There is a vast range of different social media analytics tools available and it can be difficult to work out what's best for your needs.

-With HubSpot, you can publish social media content, such as blogs and videos, allowing you to use the same platform to create your social media campaigns and monitor them.
+With HubSpot, you can publish social media content, such as blogs and videos, allowing you to use the same platform to create your social media campaign sand monitor them.

 Quintly is a social media analytics tool that allows you to pull data from major social media accounts and track performance across hundreds of profiles.
-It has flexible dashboards which analyze your performance and also allow you to gain insights into your competitors.
+It has flexible dashboards that analyze your performance and also allow you to gain insights into your competitors.

 Quinty integrates with 350+ metrics and allows you to export data in several formats including CSV, PDF, and PowerPoint.

-Tools that Help you Analyze the Social Media Landscape
+Tools that Help You Analyze the Social Media Landscape

 Followerwonk is a social analytics tool specifically for Twitter.
-It gives you details of your Twitter followers and allows you to search Twitter bios, tweets, compare users, analyze data, and track and sort followers.
+It gives you details of your Twitter followers and allows you to search Twitter bios, Tweets, compare users, analyze data, and track and sort followers.